Chilling shark attack on a young man at a Florida naval base captured

 Moment of the attackPhoto © Collage Social Media Capture

-A civilian employee at the naval base NSA Panama City in the Florida Panhandle is in critical condition this Monday after being attacked by a shark while swimming in the marina of the facility during his lunch break, in an incident captured on video by a witness using their cellphone.
+A civilian employee at the naval base NSA Panama City in the Florida Panhandle is in critical condition this Monday after being attacked by a shark while swimming in the marina of the facility during his lunch break, in an incident captured on video by a witness using his cellphone.

 The shark inflicted serious injuries to both arms before witnesses could rescue him from the water.

-“Is the arm severed?”, asked the 911 operator.
+“Is the arm severed?” asked the 911 operator.

 The emergency services of the base urgently transported the victim to HCA Gulf Coast Hospital, where she underwent emergency surgery.